brendanmcc02/film-rec/notes.md

 * As mentioned in the previous section, people's taste in films change over time.
 Here is my idea to integrate this numerically into my solution:
+1. Relative:
-  * Normalise dateRated as a value between 1.0 and 0.8: 1.0 being the latest film you watched, 0.8 being the earliest.
+  a.
+Normalise dateRated as a value between 1.0 and 0.8: 1.0 being the latest film you watched, 0.8 being the earliest.
-  * Scalar multiply this value to the film vector, similar to how we scalar multiply the film vector by myRating
+  b.
+Scalar multiply this value to the film vector, similar to how we scalar multiply the film vector by myRating
-* (imdb) ratings.csv: 'Date Rated'
-* (letterboxd) diary.csv: 'Watched Date'
+2. Fixed:
+  a.
+Range the scalar values between 0.5 and 1.0.
+Imdb was released in October 1990, so we can set that as 0.5 (base),
+     and today's date as 1.0.
+  b. scalar multiply this value by the vector, like described previously.

+### Doing Relative dateRated Normalization

+We want to do 0.8<x<1.0.
+Normalize the value, *0.2 then +0.8

 ## Diversifying Results